openbridge/airbridge/README.md

 ```

 #### Example Configs
 The generated configuration file contains placeholder values that can be replaced with actual values before use.
 The following is a `config.json` generated from the LinkedIn Ads `spec.json`.
-Note template config highlights required and optional fields as defined in the spec.
+Note that the template config highlights required and optional fields as defined in the spec.
 You will need to supply these according to your specific use case.

 ```json
 {